 Bringing Nature In

-And, if you already have orchids in your home, I’d love to see them!
-You can share your photos with Take Them Outside on Twitter or Facebook.
-Also, if you have any orchid growing tips that work really well for you, I’d love if you shared them.
+If you already have orchids in your home, and have any orchid growing tips that work really well for you, I’d love if you shared them.
 What works for me in my location will not necessarily work for everyone.
 Happy growing!

 Other gardening posts you’ll be interested in: